BiolApps/MeinteR/vignettes/Meinter_vignette.md

 `index` contains the genomic index of each DMS in descending order.

 \section{Supplementary functions}
-MeinteR incorporates also a set of supplementary functions:
 \subsection{GC/CpG content}
 The input methylation data can be examined with respect to the presence of neighboring CpG-dense regions, CpG islands, using the `plotCpG` function. `plotCpG` generates density plots of: a) GC-content i.e. the sum of the C and G occurrences in the DNA sequence divided by the total sequence length, and b) the `Observed/Expected` CpG ratio, where `observed` corresponds to the number of CpGs i.e. the number of CpG dinucleotides in the DNA sequence, and `Expected` is the number of Cs multiplied by the number of Gs divided by the total sequence length (Figure 7).
-The function also returns a data frame with the corresponing GC-content and observed/expected ratios of the input data.
+The function also returns a data frame with the corresponding GC-content and observed/expected ratios of the input data.

 ```r
 dev.off() #close any open plot device